Includes

 This is what’s called an “N+1” problem: the number of queries required to load the content is proportional to the amount of content—and that could be a lot.
 If we had 50 posts, it would take 51 queries to display the blog feed; if we also wanted to display topics for each post in the feed, it would be 101 queries!

-Craft addresses this with a feature called eager loading, which allows us to declare in the main query what nested elements we are apt to need, for every result:
+Craft addresses this with a feature called eager loading, which allows us to declare in the main query (or the secondary queries, as we’ll see in a moment) what nested elements we are apt to need, for each result:

 {% set posts = craft.entries()